alkhe/muramura/README.md

 Have murakumo do stuff with you

 ## To DO:
-Not make it reload after each page
+- Not make it reload after each page
-Remove extraneous files
+- ~~Remove extraneous files~~
+- follow the window when rescaling (always bottom right of screen)
-Add more functionality
+- Add more functionality